farhatraiyan/elastic-artifact-engine/infrastructure/README.md

   "https://$FUNC_NAME.scm.azurewebsites.net/api/publish?type=zip&RemoteBuild=false"
 ```

+> **Note:** `az functionapp deployment source config-zip` returns 202 but hits the legacy Kudu `/api/zipdeploy` endpoint, where the zip never surfaces as `released-package.zip` and functions fail to register. `az functionapp deploy --type zip` returns 415 on `az` CLI ≤ 2.85 (known Content-Type bug).
+Flex Consumption's actual deploy API is Kudu OneDeploy (`/api/publish`); the `curl` above hits it directly.

 ### Worker Updates

-Re-tagging `:latest` in ACR does not trigger a Container App update.
-Force a new revision:
+Re-tagging `:latest` in ACR does not trigger a Container App update — ACA resolves the image at revision-creation time, not on digest change, so an update without a new revision is a no-op.
+Force a new revision via `--revision-suffix`:

 ```bash
 CA_NAME=$(az containerapp list --resource-group $RG --query "[0].name" -o tsv)